Accelerating Innovative Mobility

-Accelerating Innovative Mobility (AIM) will highlight FTA’s commitment to support and advance innovation in the transit industry.
+Accelerating Innovative Mobility (AIM) highlights FTA’s commitment to support and advance innovation in the transit industry.
 AIM will drive innovation by promoting forward-thinking approaches to improve financing, system design and service.
-Acting Administrator Jane Williams announced the plan during the Transportation Research Board Annual Meeting on January 14, 2020.

 In addition, FTA’s Fiscal Year 2020 competitive grant programs, which total $615 million, will highlight innovation as part of their selection criteria.
 This will provide applicants with an opportunity to showcase how they can incorporate new approaches to improve the rider experience.

-The AIM initiative will establish a national network of transit agencies that will test and share project results and use FTA’s technical assistance centers to promote promising innovations.
+The AIM initiative will establish a national network of innovative transit agencies that will test solutions and share project results with their peers.
+They will work closely with and use FTA’s technical assistance centers to promote the adoption of promising innovations in communities around the country.

-FTA’s Technical Assistance Centers will provide targeted technical assistance to deploy successful innovative models and develop case studies and hands-on resources.
+FTA’s Technical Assistance Centers will provide targeted technical assistance to support the successful implementation of innovative models and solutions, both under AIM and otherwise.
+Additionally, they will be a central resource for all public transportation providers to learn from the experiences of others, and share challenges and solutions that deploy successful innovative models and develop case studies and hands-on resources.
 The centers will hold workshops focused on bringing together transit agencies to discuss best practices, identify barriers, and advance the adoption of new technologies and practices while ensuring safety for riders.